 NATIONALLY RANKED ROSEN LAW FIRM Encourages Discover Financial Services Investors to Inquire About Securities Class Action Investigation – DFS

-WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Discover Financial Services (NYSE: DFS) resulting from allegations that Discover Financial Services may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Discover Financial Services DFS resulting from allegations that Discover Financial Services may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Discover Financial Services securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.